Last Updated on January 31, 2023 by admin

 Arrive during the dry season, which runs from April to November, for the best animal watching.

-After a day of touring and soaking up the sun, relish fresh seafood while watching a traditional sega dance performance or the sun set over the Indian Ocean at one of the island’s best resorts.
-Hope you enjoy reading our article 8 Unusual Places To Visit In Africa In 2022.
+After a day of touring and soaking up the sun, relish fresh seafood while watching a traditional sega dance performance or the sunset over the Indian Ocean at one of the island’s best resorts.
+Hope you enjoy reading our article 8 Unusual Places To Visit In Africa In 2023.